-These Operating Norms and Code of Conduct5 promote productive behavior among all members, guarantee the right of every person to express differing views and perspectives, and support the purpose and mission of the CAC.
-All members of the CAC are subject to these requirements during committee meetings and anytime present on or adjacent to a LAUSD site.
+These LAUSD Operating Norms and Code of Conduct promote productive behavior among all members, guarantee the right of every person to express differing views and perspectives, and support the purpose and mission of the SSC and ELAC.
+All members of the CAC are subject to these requirements, during committee meetings and anytime present on or adjacent to a LAUSD site.
 As such all members must:

 - 1. Keep students a priority in making decisions. - 2.
 Listen attentively, speak respectfully and not interrupt while another is speaking. - 3.
 Believe that we can agree to disagree and that there is more than one solution to a problem. - 4.
-Maintain cordial and respectful relationships with all CAC members, PCS staff, and members of the PAC and DELAC.
-Members must work together in the spirit of meaningful collaboration. - Confine remarks to the issues discussed. - Abide by all District policies and procedures pertinent to the council's/committee's purpose and to my role and responsibility as a member of the council/committee. - 7.
-Come to every meeting on time, ready to perform the duties of the council/committee. - 8.
-Refrain from slander. - 9.
-Not use my role for personal benefit or financial gain. - 10.
-Disclose a conflict of interest, whether personal or financial, and recuse myself from debate or voting when necessary. - 11.
-Abide by California's Brown Act, District policy, CAC Bylaws, and selected Robert's Rules of Order.
+Members are to maintain cordial and respectful relationships with all CAC members, PCS staff, and members of the PAC and DELAC.
+Members must work together in the spirit of meaningful collaboration. - 5.
+Abide by all District policies and procedures pertinent to the council's/committee's purpose and to my role and responsibility as a member of the council/committee. - 6.
+Come to every meeting on time, ready to perform the duties of the council/committee. - 7.
+Refrain from slander. - 8.
+Not use my role for personal benefit or financial gain. - 9.
+Disclose a conflict of interest, whether personal or financial, and recuse myself from debate or voting when necessary. - 10.
+Abide by California's Brown Act, District policy, bylaws, and selected Robert's Rules of Order. - 11.
+Remove District property from any District facility only when authorized to do so. - 12.
+Confine my remarks to the issues discussed.